gonzolgarcia/svpluscnv/README.md

 ## Assesment of chromosomal instability

+Chromosomal instability (CIN) is common in cancer and has a fundamental pathogenic role.
+CNV profiles allow quantification of this events by evaluating the percentage of the genome  copy number differing from diploid or the burden of genomic alterations in a given sample.

 ### Percent genome change

-Per sample measure of genome instability; calculates what percentage the genome’s copy number log2-ratio differs from 0 above a certain threshold.
+Per sample measure of genome instability; calculates what percentage of the genome's copy number log2-ratio differs from 0 (aka. diploid for autosomal chromosomes) above a certain threshold.

 ```r